Hagi City in Yamaguchi Prefecture where the

 Constitution should be after he was away studying

-in Europe, and was considering the terms of Constitution.
+in Europe, and was considering the terms of

 He was also assacinated by a Korean patriot in